 This course builds on principles and skills developed in Dental Radiography.
-Dental Assistant students expose full mouth series, extra-oral, and specialized radiographs on adult and child patients.
+Dental Assistant students expose full mouth series. extra-oral, and specialized radiographs on adult and child patients.
 Emphasis is placed on protection against x-ray hazards.
 Students will also process, mount, and evaluate radiographs for diagnostic value.
-In addition, they will use radiographs to explain
+In addition, they will use radiographs to explain dental health and treatment plans to patients.
+This course is the equivalent of 508-310 at other WTCS schools.
+PREREQUISITES: 508-103 - Dental Radiography

-Dental Assistant Clinical - Adv
+508-311 Dental Assistant Clinical - Adv 2.00

-2.00 Dental Assistant students apply skills developed in Dental Chairside - Advanced, Dental Lab Procedures.
-Dental Radiography - Advanced, and Dental Office Procedures in a clinical setting with patients that emphasizes integration of core abilities and basic and advanced occupational skills.
-This course is equivalent to 508-311 at other WTCS schools.
-Prereg 508-356 - Dental Assistant Clinicals or 508-306 - Dental Assistant Clinicals
+Dental Assistant students apply skills developed in Dental Chairside - Advanced, Dental Lab Procedures, Dental Radiography - Advanced, and Dental Office Procedures in a clinical setting with patients that emphasizes integration of core abilities and basic and advanced occupational skills.
+This course is equivalent to 508-311 at other WTCS schools, PREREQUISITES: 508-356 -Dental Assistant Clinicals or 508-306 - Dental

-Dental Assistant Clinicals
+508-356 Dental Assistant Clinicals 3.00

-Students apply skills learned in Dental and General Anatomy, Dental Health Safety, Dental Chairside, Dental Materials, Dental Radiography, and Professionalism in a clinical setting with patients.
+Students apply skills learned in Dental and General Anatomy, Dental Health Safety, Radiography, and Professionalism in a clinical setting with patients.
 This course emphasizes integration of core abilities and basic occupational skills.

-Dental Assistant Professionalism 1.00
+508-357 Dental Assistant Professionalism 1.00

 This course prepares Dental Assistant students for professional success in a dental practice or other dental health care environment.
 Students develop professional appearance and image.
 More importantly, they learn to work within ethical guidelines and legal frameworks.
-In preparation for entering the workforce, students customize or develop their portfolios and lav out an ongoing professional development plan.
+In preparation for entering the workforce, studentscustomize or develop their portfolios and lay out an ongoing professional development plan.
 This course is equivalent to 508-307 at other WTCS schools.